 IREENE A beautiful intention

 A distinguished space, neither truly masculine nor particularly feminine.
 Sober lines, natural stone floors, graphic lighting and everything in curves.
 The workshop and showroom of designer Marie Soufflet certainly give away her past in interior design, but so do the clothes hanging on the racks.
-A meeting with a designer in tune with her times.IREENE, Autumn/Winter 18-19, © Lydie Nesvabda
+TLmag meets with the designer who is truly in tune with the times we live in.

 TLmag: Fashion wasn’t really your first occupation.
 Tell us about your journey here…